mertkaanerdem/oldestGoogle/README.md

-# oldestGoogle
-The oldest Google for kodluyoruz homework
+# The Oldest Google

+Some practices for frontend development with kodluyoruz team.

+It's just html and little bit css.